Organization of the Competition

 Clubs who have more than one team in separate divisions in the IFFC may not permit their “B” team to be promoted to a division that also has their “A” team in it, unless their “A” team is relegated that same season.

 B. Goal difference will decide:

 Where two or more teams have the same points at the end of the season, overall goal difference will determine their final league position.
 Cup competitions

 11) IFFC will organize the Thomas Marechal Cup competition to be played during the whole season.
 This will be a knock-out format.
-All Premier League teams of the season 2015/2016 and Russia Utd. are qualified for the round 2 (1/8 finals) of the Thomas Marechal Cup.
-All the games are arranged according to the result of each draw and no team is seeded.
+All the games are arranged according to the result of a draw and no team is seeded.